 The La Crosse is the best looking option.
 The modern grey and silver color scheme looks great with the sleek display console.
 It’s a large display with clear and easy-to-read numbers.
 Plus, it’s small and portable so you can take it with you throughout the house.

 The display is not loaded with features.
-It simply and attractively shows the time with both the outdoor and indoor temperature.
+It simply and attractively shows the time with both the outdoor and indoor temperatures.
 The model also allows for the addition of two additional sensors (sold separately) for more accurate outdoor temperature readings.
 It records the minimum and maximum temperature data each day.

 One of the truly impressive features of this model is that it will update every 4 seconds from 300 feet away.